cdelker/schemdraw/docs/usage/placement.rst

 ^^^^^^^^^^^^^^

 To label the current through an element, the ARROWI element is defined.
-Typically, it can be added alongside an existing element using the :py:meth:`SchemDraw.Drawing.labelI` method:
+Typically, it can be added alongside an existing element using the :py:meth:`schemdraw.Drawing.labelI` method:

-.. method:: SchemDraw.Drawing.labelI(elm, label='', arrowofst=0.4, arrowlen=2, reverse=False, top=True)
+.. method:: schemdraw.Drawing.labelI(elm, label='', arrowofst=0.4, arrowlen=2, reverse=False, top=True)

     Add a current arrow along the element

-    :param elm: SchemDraw.Element to add arrow to
+    :param elm: schemdraw.Element to add arrow to
     :param label: string or list of strings to space along arrow
     :param arrowofst: distance between element and arrow
     :param arrowlen: length of arrow in drawing units